moak13/Memoir/README.md

 # Memoir
-A travel blog application where memories can be shared with friends
+A travel blog companion application where memories can be shared with friends